 Michela Carlana is an Assistant Professor of Public Policy at Harvard Kennedy School.
-She is affiliated with the Women in Public Policy Program, Harvard's Program in Inequality and Social Policy Group.
 Carlana has focused much of her research on gender inequality in education, and particularly on what forces steer young girls away from, or toward, studying subjects that can prepare them for careers in high-tech.
+Carlana received her PhD from Bocconi University in June 2018.

-Gordon Hanson joined Harvard Kennedy School as the Peter Wertheim Professor in Urban Policy.
+Gordon Hanson is the Peter Wertheim Professor in Urban Policy.
+He is also Chair of the Social and Urban Policy Area at HKS, a research associate at the National Bureau of Economic Research, a member of the Council on Foreign Relations, and Faculty Co-Director of the Reimagining the Economy project.
 His work addresses problems at the knotty intersection of economics, international trade, and immigration—problems that feel especially relevant and complex now as the coronavirus epidemic lays bare the interconnected nature of our world.
+Hanson received his PhD in economics from MIT.